 OUR PICK: Ali Hussein Rehema

-CENTRE BACKS: Saad Natiq (Al-Jawiya), Salam Shakir (Al-Zawraa), Mustafa Nadhim (Al-Shorta)
+CENTRE BACKS: Saad Natiq (Al-Jawiya), Salam Shakir (Al-Zawraa), Karrar Mohammed (Al-Shorta)

-Saad Natiq’s 2016-17 season was the best of his career and one that earned him a move abroad to Qatar’s Al-Arabi, while Salam Shakir and Mustafa Nadhim were not as integral to their teams’ defences in their respective seasons (partly owing to injury).
+Saad Natiq’s 2016-17 season was the best of his career and one that earned him a move abroad to Qatar’s Al-Arabi, while Salam Shakir and Karrar Mohammed were not quite as integral to their teams’ defences in their respective seasons.
 Only one choice here!

 OUR PICK: Saad Natiq